PleoSoft/peltas-community/README.md

 # Run with Docker
 	- create docker image locally: mvn clean package dockerfile:build -Pdocker
 	- or pull from docker hub: docker pull docker pull pleosoft/peltas-community

-	- since you need the Alfresco platform the easiest way is to checkout the acs-deplyoment and at the end of the file add (take care of the allignment and do not use tabs)
+since you need the Alfresco platform the easiest way is to checkout [https://github.com/Alfresco/acs-community-deployment](https://github.com/Alfresco/acs-community-deployment) and at the end of the docker-compose/docker-compose.yml file add

         peltas:
             image: pleosoft/peltas-community:2.0.0-RELEASE
             mem_limit: 128m

+  (take care of the allignment and do not use tabs)

 # BI tools
 Any kind of BI tools with Database connectors can be used.
 For demos Power BI is quite convenient however it does not support PostgreSQL out of the box and you need a connector such as [https://github.com/npgsql/Npgsql/releases](https://github.com/npgsql/Npgsql/releases "https://github.com/npgsql/npgsql/releases") or follow this simple turtorial [https://community.powerbi.com/t5/Community-Blog/Configuring-Power-BI-Connectivity-to-PostgreSQL-Database/ba-p/12567](https://community.powerbi.com/t5/Community-Blog/Configuring-Power-BI-Connectivity-to-PostgreSQL-Database/ba-p/12567)